open-telemetry/oteps/text/trace/0226-sampling-random-traceids.md

 string to the OTLP LogRecord, defined identically to the W3C tracecontext `TraceState` field.

+## Re-sampling with t-value

+It is possible to re-sample spans that have already been sampled, according to their t-value.
+This allows a processor to further reduce the volume of data it is sending by lowering the sampling threshold.

+In such a sampler, the incoming span will be inspected for an existing t-value.
+If found, the incoming t-value is converted to a sampling threshold and compared against the new threshold.
+These are two cases:

+- If the Threshold calculated from the incoming t-value is less than or equal to the current sampler's Threshold, the outgoing t-value is copied from the incoming t-value.
+In this case, the span had already been sampled with a less-than-or-equal probability compared with the current sampler, so for consistency the span simply passes through.
+- If the Threshold calculated from the incoming t-value is larger than the current sampler's Threshold, the current sampler's Threshold is re-applied; if the TraceID random value is less than the current Sampler's threshold, the span passes through with the current sampler's t-value, otherwise the span is discarded.

+## Examples

 ### 90% Intermediate Span sampling

 A span that has been sampled at 90% by an intermediate processor will